Arthur Biram: Biography

-He married Hannah Tomeshevsky, and they had two sons.
-Both sons were killed: Aharon died in an accident while on reserve duty, and Binyamin, an engineer at the Dead Sea Works, was killed by a mine.
+Biram married Hannah Tomeshevsky, with whom he had two sons.
+His son Aharon died in an accident while on reserve duty, and Binyamin, an engineer at the Dead Sea Works, was killed by a land mine.

 Pedagogic career

-Biram founded the Hebrew Reali School in Haifa in 1913 and was appointed its first principal, but a few months later, World War I broke out, and Biram was drafted by the German army and stationed in Afula.
+Biram founded the Hebrew Reali School in Haifa in 1913 and was appointed its first principal.
+When World War I broke out, Biram was drafted by the German army and stationed in Afula.
 In 1919, he returned to school.

 As part of Biram's philosophy of education, in 1937 he implemented compulsory Hagam training for girls in the Hebrew Reali School in Haifa, laying the foundation for recruitment of women in the Haganah, and later the Israel Defense Forces.

 In 1948, he resigned his post as principal, and on his 75th birthday, he authored a collection of essays on the Bible.
 Altogether, he wrote about 50 publications in Hebrew, German, English, and Arabic.
 Biram died in Haifa in 1967.